We offer professional installation of Carpet, Vinyl, Hardwood, Laminate, Planks, Tiles and more.

 To make your Hardwood, Laminate or Planks look good now and for a long time to come, proper installation is critical.
 Here’s the procedure an experienced installation professional will follow:

 - Current flooring: Some floors can be installed directly over some existing floors, but others will have to be removed first.
-Your professional installer will know the proper procedure.
+Our professional installer will know the proper procedure.

-- Moisture testing: Your installer will check for moisture in the subfloor to prevent later problems with buckling or cupping.
+- Moisture testing: Our installer will check for moisture in the subfloor to prevent later problems with buckling or cupping.

-- Installation: Using the appropriate tools, the installer will cut and install your Hardwood, Laminate or Planks , maintaining a gap around the floor’s perimeter to allow for expansion.
+- Installation: Using the appropriate tools, our installer will cut and install your Hardwood, Laminate or Planks , maintaining a gap around the floor’s perimeter to allow for expansion.

-- Room shape: A professional will know how to handle any challenges caused by room irregularities and odd or tight spaces, like cabinetry or a kitchen island.
+- Room shape: Our installer will know how to handle any challenges caused by room irregularities and odd or tight spaces, like cabinetry or a kitchen island.

-- Subfloor: In some instances you might have to install a proper subfloor before installing your new floor.
+- Subfloor: In some instances you might have to install a proper subfloor before installing your new floor specially for sheet vinyl.

 During Carpet Installation